Hat Care Guide: How to Clean and Wash Hats Without Ruining Them

 Before you start, take a close look at your hat.

-Cotton, wool, polyester, straw, felt, or leather?
+What’s it made of?
+Is it cotton, wool, polyester, straw, felt, or leather?
 Each one needs a different approach.

-Look at the stains.
-Is it just dust, sweat, or maybe mold?
+Look at the stains: Is it just dust, sweat, or maybe mold?
 Knowing this first will help you clean your hat without ruining it.

 Why You Should Always Check the Hat Care Label First